abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 ![image](https://cdn.discordapp.com/attachments/1070241455735590945/1070559309764771901/image.png)

-the returned url of the image can be stored in the database
+the returned URL of the image can be stored in the database

-and there you have it a simple way to upload files to the server and store the url in the database
+and there you have it a simple way to upload files to the server and store the URL in the database

-the url can be used to show image in the web apps or download the file (if the file is not an image) from discord servers
+the URL can be used to show images in the web apps or download the file (if the file is not an image) from discord servers

 # limitations

-- discord api rate limit
+- discord API rate limit
 - max file size 8mb
-- to much configuration to do
+- too much configuration to do
-- risk of getting banned from discord but the server with still there and you will not lose any data
+- the risk of getting banned from discord but the server with still there and you will not lose any data
-- you can only use 'discord user account' not 'bot account'
+- you can only use a 'discord user account' not a 'bot account'

 # advantages

 - free and unlimited storage
 - easy to use
 - no need to install any database
-- some host services like heroku does'nt allow you to use fs module to save files in the server this is solved by passing the file as a stream or buffer to the uploadFile method
+- some host services like Heroku don’t allow you to use the fs module to save files in the server this is solved by passing the file as a stream or buffer to the uploadFile method
 - you can use the same discord account to upload files to different servers

 # directory tree